apache/seatunnel/docs/en/connector-v2/sink/HdfsFile.md

 The maximum number of rows in a file.
 For SeaTunnel Engine, the number of lines in the file is determined by `batch_size` and `checkpoint.interval` jointly decide.
 If the value of `checkpoint.interval` is large enough, sink writer will write rows in a file until the rows in the file larger than `batch_size`.
 If `checkpoint.interval` is small, the sink writer will create a new file when a new checkpoint trigger.

 ### compressCodec [string]
 Support lzo compression for text in file format.
+The file name ends with ".lzo.txt" .

 ### common options
 Sink plugin common parameters, please refer to [Sink Common Options](common-options.md) for details